-Where V was the RMS line-line voltage (average between phases 1-2, 2-3, and 3-1), I was the current (amps) averaged during the measurement interval, $\sqrt{3}$ was the square root of three (for three-phase motors), and pf was the power factor.
+Where V was the RMS line-line voltage (average between phases 1 - 2, 2 - 3 and 3 - 1), I was the current (amps) averaged during the measurement interval, $\sqrt{3}$ was the square root of three (for three-phase motors) and pf was the power factor.
 Power factor was recorded in real time at some gins.
-At others, it was measured once using a hand-held instrument (model CW240, Yokogawa, Tokyo, Japan).
+At others, it was measured once using a handheld instrument (model CW240, Yokogawa, Tokyo, Japan).
 In those cases, the gin's average power factor was used.
-Energy consumption per bale was then estimated by integrating power over the elapsed bale formation time and normalizing to standard 217.7-kg (480 lb) bales, where bale weight data were available.
+Energy consumption per bale was then estimated by integrating power over the elapsed bale formation time and normalizing to standard 480 pound bales, where bale weight data was available.
 A constant bale weight was assumed based on seasonal average.
-Upland bale weights averaged 219 kg (482 lb) in 2010 and 226 kg (499 lb) in 2011.
-Pima (roller gin) bale weights averaged 219 kg (484 lb) in 2010 and 225 kg (495 lb) in 2011.
-It was deemed unnecessary to hand enter more than 100,000 actual bale weights because both bale weight and energy consumption were aggregated over the season.
+Upland bale weights averaged 482 lbs in 2010, and 499 lbs in 2011.
+Pima (roller gin) bale weights averaged 484 lbs in 2010, and 495 lbs in 2011.
+It would have been time consuming to hand enter over 100,000 actual bale weights.
+This was deemed unnecessary since both bale weight and per-bale energy consumption were aggregated over the season.

+Previous Study

-Previous Study.
-Research published nearly 50 yr ago divided gin processing into 10 functions (Wilmot and Watson, 1966).
+Research published nearly 50 years ago divided gin processing into ten functions (Wilmot & Watson, 1966).
 These categories were grouped as either processing or materials handling.
 To facilitate comparison, the same categories were used.
-From that publication, only high-capacity cotton gins were quoted-gin facilities with equipment similar to that used today (though present capacities are much greater).
-The 10 categories were:
+From that publication, only "high capacity" cotton gins were quoted - gin facilities with equipment similar to that used today (though present capacities are much greater).
+The ten categories were: